 Adding symbolic or iconic pieces to your outfit can make it a little easier, though, to make a clear, almost “readable” statement.
 Humans are visual creatures and love to add meaning to the things we see.
 We will always have a natural inclination to rely on symbols to make sense of the world around us…and even the people we meet.
 It’s why people gravitate towards trying to understand each other through stereotypes.
 Stereotypes are one huge collection of symbols.
 BUT this can be used to our advantage to tell the story we want people to hear, and even to turn incorrect stereotypes upside-down!

 I like the way Richard Nordquist puts it in his article A Symbol in Language and Literature:

 “A symbol is a person, place, action, word, or thing that (by association, resemblance, or convention) represents something other than itself.”

-Some examples could be: a red rose representing “romance”, the American flag representing “freedom”, and a black sheep representing being an “outcast” or (more positively) “unique”.
+Some examples could be: a red rose representing “romance”, a skull representing “death” (whether physical or metaphorical), the American flag representing a form of “freedom”, a fist representing “resistance” and “anti-conformity”, and a black sheep representing being an “outcast” or (more positively) “unique”.

 You can easily add symbols through fabric prints, embellishments, and accessories.

 Getting more advanced–though vaguer in readable meaning–You can also deconstruct a symbol into just its color, an abstraction of its shape, or its texture.

 Symbolic clothes and accessories make for excellent conversation-starter pieces…and it’s within those conversations that you can best help people understand what the outfit means to you.